 Buses in Busan are marked with colours and, like in Seoul, they mean the type of service offered.
 So, there are city buses running on short routes, as well as express buses going to the outskirts of the city.

 You can move around the city with the same city cards as in other parts of the country.
 Both Cash bee and T-money cards work here.
 You can also pay in cash with the driver, but only in coins.
-It is worth remembering that when traveling around the city with a city card, it should be used both when getting on and off the bus.
+It is worth remembering that when travelling around the city with a city card, it should be used both when getting on and off the bus.
 Thanks to this, the appropriate value will be calculated for the distance covered.
-A discount may also be applied in the event of a transfer, if it occurs within 30 minutes of leaving the last means of transport.
+A discount may also be applied in the event of a transfer if it occurs within 30 minutes of leaving the last means of transport.

 Getting around the city by metro is very easy.
 All stations are well marked and described with clear connection maps.
 Destination announcements are made in Korean, English, Japanese and Chinese.
 The sound of a bird is used for stops that are transfer points, accompanied by announcements also in 4 languages.
-Really traveling by subway in South Korea is a pure pleasure.
+Really travelling by subway in South Korea is a pure pleasure.

-However, traveling by bus should be learned.
+However, travelling by bus should be learned.
 This is not an easy task since most stops do not have descriptions in English.
 Also, as a rule, drivers do not speak this language a well.
 What’s important, it’s also not worth counting stops along the way.
 It is because – usually drivers don’t stop at most of them when nobody is waiting on there.
 However, there is a way to deal with it.

 Busan – how to get around the city

 To use the bus transport and not get lost in the city, we used the Naver Map.
 Before getting on the bus you need to search for connections that suits you to get from point A to B. The map often shows that we have several bus lines to choose from.